Nikolay-Ts/AudioMan/README.md

 ## Library

-The Library is where the user can see all of their tracks including the following that come with the app!
+The Library is where the user can see all of their tracks including the following that come with the app by default.

 1. Chilling in a caffe
 2. Rain falling down